SSWConsulting/SSW.Rules.Content/rules/sign-in-risk-policy/rule.md

 The level is determined automatically by a series of factors, including:

-1. Atypical travel e.g. If a user has logged in from Australia and then authenticates from Europe in the next 5 minutes, an impossible travel to physically make
+1. Impossible travel e.g. If a user has logged in from Australia and then authenticates from Europe in the next 5 minutes, an impossible travel to physically make
 2. Unfamiliar sign-in properties e.g. If a user has logged in from a location that he never logged on from before
 3. And other, constantly updated factors.